nicolasduminil/micro-services/ms-core/README.md

-Welcome to the 5th part of the Microservices article series.
-This 5th part shows how to use a Netflix Zuul service in order to implement a microservices gateway.
+Welcome to the 6th part of the Microservices article series.
+This 6th part shows how to use a Netflix Zuul filters in order to secure micro-services.
-Until now, while testing our microservices, we have either called them directly or via  the Eureka discovery service.
-A microservices gateway is a mediator between the microservices and their consumers.
-This way we have a single URL that the consumers call and this provides us one of the Graal of the SOA which is the location transparency.
-Another considerable advantage when using a microservices gateway is that it acts as a single, central, policy enforcement point.
-Hence, shuld we want to secure the access to the microservices, or should we want to perform advanced logging or tracing, this is the point where we can do it without affecting the global design.
-Spring Cloud integrates with the Zuul Netflix project.
-This is an open source project providing a microservices gateway such the one we described above.
-It is very simple to set it up via Sprong Cloud annotations, as follows.
+The micro-services used until now were publicly accessible resourcers.
+In this example we will secure them by using the OAuth 2.0 protocol.
+Please notice that this is not an OAuth 2.0 tutorial and it assumes that the reader is familiar with it.
+For more information please see https://oauth.net/2/.
+There are several possible approaches to use the OAuth 2.0 protocol.
+Here we choose to use the Keycloak implementation.
+Please notice also that this is neither a Keycloak tutorial and that we assume the reader is familiar with it.
+For more information please see https://www.keycloak.org/.

 To build this sample proceed as follows:
   - open a command-line window